Learn more about the staff of the INSPIRE Laboratory.

 Kaitline Fournier

-Kaitline is a third-year student in the M.A.-Ph.D. program in Experimental Psychology.
+Kaitline is a fourth-year student in the M.A.-Ph.D. program in Experimental Psychology.
 Her research examines how children understand and selectively learn foreign languages, and how these are influenced by parent attitudes towards multilingualism.
 A fun fact about Kaitline is that she has a 2-year-old yellow Labrador named Mollie.